vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 1. Commit and push your changes.

-    This will trigger a rebuild and re-deployment to the staging environment that will also perform the migrations on your TAS database.
+    This will trigger a rebuild and re-deployment to the staging environment that will also perform the migrations on your *Tanzu Application Service* database.

 ## Wrap up